jonnybottles/az-terraform/README.md

 These Terraform scripts are designed to create a new Azure Resource Group using a service principal for authentication.

+## Create Azure Virtual Network:

+These Terraform scripts are designed to create a new Azure virtual network and apply it to a previously exisisting Azure Resource Group.

 ### Pre-Conditions to Run Any of the Scripts in this Project

 1. **Azure Subscription**: You must have an active Azure subscription.